AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 ### DevOps
 Remember that the following metrics are intended to be indicators of high performing teams, and not necessarily of a good, healthy DevOps process; although the two conceptual domains overlap significantly.

+#### Commit activity
-**Commit activity** over a period is a short cut indicator towards developer productivity.
+Over a period is a short cut indicator towards developer productivity.
 Short sharp, small, and constant commits are indicative of a pragmatic, process oriented team.
 Several meaningful check-ins per day is good.

+#### Automated tests
-**Automated tests** failing unit, integration and UI tests are an important indicator and metric, and should always be treated seriously and fixed, disabled, or deleted,(reserve deletion for redundant tests)  as soon as possible.
+Failing unit, integration and UI tests are an important indicator and metric, and should always be treated seriously and fixed, disabled, or deleted,(reserve deletion for redundant tests)  as soon as possible.

 _Metric: are there tests failing today, and if so,which ones?
 How many?_<br/>
 _Metric: How many days have these tests been failing for?_

-**Environmental efficiency - Time to production**.
+#### Environmental efficiency - Time to production
 How long does it take to push a fix or feature to production when you really need to?
 Ideally this should be minutes, but it is still not uncommon to hear about environment gateways (think traditional Ops), configurations, environment health, build queues, testing cycles, social policies, that make pushing to production a far lengthier process.

 How does this affect team performance?
 If the team can't push changes to an environment without waiting hours for a build queue to complete (this used to happen especially in legacy systems), for example, they are impeded by a significant bottleneck whose downstream effects are very significant.
 Simply put, a slow push to prod is just very difficult and time consuming to work around.
 Quality often suffers greatly as a result.

 _Metric: How many minutes or hours between code commit and a push to production does it take your team?_

-**Release cadence and Release punctuality**.
+#### Release cadence and Release punctuality
 How frequently do you release to production?
 While this is still a relevant metric for Continuous Delivery shops, it is more applicable to more traditional organisations.

 _Metric: Release punctuality = Release date - Intended release date_